canonical/pi-gadget/README.md

 Last it will pull the latest linux-image-raspi2 from the xenial-updates archive, extract the devicetree and overlay files from it and add them to the gadget as well.

+The splash screen included comes from git://git.yoctoproject.org/psplash.
+Please see the psplash/ sub directory for patches and adjustments in use.

 ## Gadget Snaps